Itera/java-test/readme.md

 void testServiceBackendCheck() {
     // When the repository isUp() is called then we will return value true when(dummyRepository.isUp()).thenReturn(true);

     // Instantiate test service with mock repo DummyJavaService service = new DummyJavaService(dummyRepository);

     // Test
     Assertions.assertThat(service.backendCheck()).isTrue();
 }
 ```

 ---

+### Exercise 4

+Complete the tests in JavaServiceMockTest using a mocked repository

+---

+### Mocking example

+Examples:

+* DummyJavaServiceMockTest (mockito)
+* DataKotlinServiceMockkFunSpecTest (mockk)

+---